Meet John Ecker, COH’s Director of Evaluation

 Hello!
 I am thrilled to join the Canadian Observatory on Homelessness as their Director of Evaluation.
 This is a new position at the Observatory and a very timely one, but I’ll get to that later.
 First things first, what led me to this position?
-Well, I recently received my Ph.D. in Experimental Psychology (Social-Community stream) from the University of Ottawa, where I worked under the supervision of Dr. Tim Aubry.
+Well, I received my Ph.D. in Experimental Psychology (Social-Community stream) from the University of Ottawa, where I worked under the supervision of Dr. Tim Aubry.
 My doctoral research focused on experiences of community integration among homeless and vulnerably housed individuals and I also developed a secondary interest in LGBTQ youth and adult homelessness.

-During my time in graduate school, I was introduced to the field of program evaluation and I quickly became immersed in it.
-I took every course offered on program evaluation theory and methods and, most importantly, was able to apply this knowledge while working on several innovative evaluations that targeted individuals experiencing homelessness.
+During my time in graduate school, I was introduced to the field of evaluation and I quickly became immersed in it.
+I took every course offered on evaluation theory and methods and, most importantly, was able to apply this knowledge while working on several innovative evaluations that targeted individuals experiencing homelessness.
 I served as a Research Assistant on projects that spanned across local, provincial, and national jurisdictions, most notably the At Home/Chez Soi project.
 Throughout these projects, I was involved in the various stages of the evaluation process – stakeholder engagement, logic model development, data collection, data analysis, report writing, and dissemination – which strengthened my understanding of what a thorough and meaningful evaluation entails.

 At the Canadian Observatory on Homelessness, I’ll be responsible for the planning and implementation of the Observatory’s evaluation activities.
-This is a new position at the Observatory and it demonstrates the demand for meaningful and sound program evaluations within the homeless service sector across Canada.
-But what is program evaluation?
+This is a new position at the Observatory and it demonstrates the demand for meaningful and sound evaluations within the homeless service sector across Canada.
+But what is evaluation?
 The Canadian Evaluation Society defines it as, “the systematic assessment of the design, implementation or results of an initiative for the purposes of learning or decision-making.”
-So what does this mean for your agency?
+So what does this mean for your community?
 Well, the COH can help to answer evaluation questions like:

 - What impact is the program having on the clients?

-- How can the program be improved?
+- How can our policies be improved?

 I hope you have enjoyed getting to know a bit about me via this blog post.
 Now, I’d like to get to know all of you!
-I encourage readers of this post to contact me with any questions you may have about program evaluation and/or how we can partner on your upcoming projects.
+I encourage readers of this post to contact me with any questions you may have about evaluation and/or how we can partner on your upcoming projects.
 This is an exciting time for the Observatory and I look forward to engaging with agencies across Canada.